allistairlee/allistairlee.com/src/index.md

 layout: home
 ---

-Hey there! <span class="wave">👋</span> Welcome to my little corner of the internet.
+Hey there! <span class="wave">👋</span> Welcome to my corner of the internet.

-I work with data, build tools that help people think more clearly, and write about what I learn along the way.
+I believe the hardest problems aren't solved by adding more noise - they're solved by asking the right questions with clear intention.

-I care about cutting through the noise — in how we use technology, how we make decisions, and how we present information.
-If it's not useful, it's clutter.
+Whether I'm architecting data strategies or exploring a new curiosity, my focus is always the same: stripping away the noise to find the signal.
+For me, finding what actually matters is the goal; providing the clarity to get there is the path.

-This space is where I share my [reflections](/posts), [ideas](/notes), and the occasional rabbit hole worth going down.
+This space is my digital garden - a collection of [reflections](/posts), [growing ideas](/notes), and the occasional rabbit hole.
 If something here resonates, see what I'm working on [now](/now).